 The effect Isolation has on the brain

 Dopamine is the neurotransmitter in our brains that’s chemically responsible for motivation and inspiration.
 The current social dynamic forces people to work from their home in isolation or even, worse be out of work entirely.
-Severe boredom, depression and frustration spreads like wildfire and takes root.
+Severe boredom, depression, and frustration spreads like wildfire and takes root.
 However, the root is much deeper than that.
 Dopamine is the science behind motivation!
-Without it, we have no will to get up & conquer anything.
-So, how can we continue to create, execute, contribute & produce when dopamine levels are wavering due to confinement?
+Without it, we have no will to get up and conquer anything.
+So, how can we continue to create, execute, contribute and produce when dopamine levels are wavering due to confinement?
 How can you make your environment a dope-producer?

 A peek into the solution

-I provide Cognitive Development Training & Communication strategies for Professionals in the Entertainment & Fashion Industry through my company Entertainment Mindframe™.
-We implement Brain and Behavioral sciences into the business landscape of fame through communication.
-I am also a Practitioner in Neuro-Linguistic Programming & Neuroplasticity with studies in Cognitive Behavior Therapy.
-As you can imagine, the Entertainment & Fashion Industries are fast-paced, high-demanding, emotionally loaded & forever changing.
+I provide Cognitive Development Training & Communication strategies for Professionals in the entertainment and Fashion Industry through my company Entertainment Mindframe.
+We implement brain and behavioral sciences into the business landscape of fame through communication.
+I am also a practitioner in neuro-linguistic programming and neuroplasticity with studies in cognitive behavior therapy.
+As you can imagine, the entertainment and fashion Industries are fast-paced, high-demanding, emotionally loaded and forever changing.
 There are constant challenges with stabilizing our mentality when things are uncertain!

 When we think about mental health, we often relate it to disorders.
-What we don’t realize is almost everything we do, including things we don’t do, can contribute to the cognition of our brains which directly affect our environment & experience in life.
+What we don’t realize is almost everything we do, including things we don’t do, can contribute to the cognition of our brains which directly affects our environment and life experience.

 3. Get your rest to be your best– It is natural for our bodies to lose sleep when we are stressed or worried.
 However, studies show that irregular sleep or late nights can dramatically reduce the availability of dopamine receptors.
-Sleep to at least 7 hours is the scientific recommendation.
+Sleep for at least 7 hours.

-Fear & Stress Management: fear is naturally elicited to a perceived threat or danger.
+Fear & Stress Management: Fear is naturally elicited to a perceived threat or danger.
 Stress and anxiety also develop when things are uncertain or unclear to us.
-Here are some ways to combat those pesky feelings fear and stress.
-Resources below were provided by one of our science advisors, Psychology Professor Dr Jennifer Jones.
+Here are some ways to combat those pesky feelings of fear and stress.
+The resources below were provided by one of our science advisors, psychology professor Dr. Jennifer Jones.

 Do not rely on social media as your news source- Misinformation and rumors are the fastest ways to exacerbate fear.
-Facts help us minimize fear, so I recommend creditable or trusted scientific sources.
-You can check out the World Health Organization or watch your local creditable news channel.
+Facts help us minimize fear, so I recommend sticking to credible or trusted scientific sources.
+You can check out the World Health Organization or watch your local news channel.

-Take slow breaths when you begin to feel panic– Fear is designed to keep us safe, so it makes us take action to protect us, but the action may inadvertently cause behavior that harms us and others such as panic, selfish acts (fighting over-stocked toilet paper), or over-watching stressful sources of information.
-You can visit the Coronavirus Resource Center at Harvard’s Medical Website.
-This site is updated daily on creditable information of the virus along with prevention advice.
+Take slow breaths when you begin to feel panic– Fear is designed to keep us safe, so it makes us take action to protect ourselves, but the action may inadvertently cause behavior that harms us and others.
+This includes panic, selfish acts, or over-watching stressful sources of information.